dingodb/.github/profile/README.md

 ### DataCanvas

-DingoDB & DingoFS & Dingo-HFMirror are Sponsored by [DataCanvas](https://www.datacanvas.com/), a new platform to do data science and data process in real-time.welcome any feedback from the community.
+DingoDB & DingoFS & DingoSpeed are Sponsored by [DataCanvas](https://www.datacanvas.com/), a new platform to do data science and data process in real-time.welcome any feedback from the community.

 > [!TIP]
 > If you have any technical questions or business needs, please contact us.